prettydiff/share-file-systems/readme.md

 ### Later builds
 1. `npm restart` command contains the build and starts services so this is all you need even if you make code changes.
-1. If this browser isn't already open then open to http://localhost
+1. If a browser isn't already open to the application then open to http://localhost

 ## A quick use guide
 1. The first time you open the application it will ask you to create a user name.